-- Core clinical clerkships: five months of General Medicine, ICU and/or Surgery rotations, and one month Ambulatory Medicine, and one month of night float
+- Core clinical clerkships: five months of General Medicine, ICU and/or Surgery rotations, one month Ambulatory Medicine, and one month of night float

 - Emergency Medicine: one month in Methodist University Hospital ER

-- No more than three calls per month on Electives
+- No more than three night shifts per month on Electives

 - No additional call while on ER rotations